kevin-soria/gatzport4/gatzport4/gatsby-startbootstrap-agency/content/sections/3-About.en.md

   {
     imageFileName: "about/fiu1.jpg",
     header: "2014",
-    subheader: "Recieved Bachelor's In Scence",
+    subheader: "Received Bachelor's In Scence",
     content: "BS in Environmental Science in Specialization in Resource Management, 3.2 GPA, With additional course work In advance statistics, political science, and geology."
   },
   {